lsst-ts/observatory-ops-docs/Operational-Procedures/Auxiliary-Telescope/Support-Operations/Telescope/park-telescope.rst

 ..
 Do not include actions in this section.
 Any action by the user should be included at the beginning of the Procedure section below.
 For example: Do not include "Notify specified SLACK channel.
 Confirmation is not required."
 Instead, include this statement as the first step of the procedure, and include "Notification to specified SLACK channel." in the Prerequisites section.
 ..
 If there is a different procedure that is critical before execution, carefully consider if it should be linked within this section or as part of the Procedure section below (or both).

-- This is an example bullet of a prerequisite (Telescope azimuth must be at 0 degrees.)

-  - This is an example describing an exception (If the dome is closed, telescope elevation position is not important.)

-- This is another example bullet of a prerequisite (Notification to specified SLACK channel.)
-- This example refers to a required action at the beginning of the procedure (It is critical the correct status of the equipment.
-This will be verified during :ref:`a critical step <Title-of-Procedure-Critical-Step-1>` in the procedure.)

 .. _Park-the-Telescope-Post-Conditions:

 Post-Condition